sethrcamp/porfolio-frontend-v3/README.md

 # porfolio-frontend-v3
-A new, new fronted for my personal portfolio site, this time using React, instead of angular(1).
+A new, new frontend for my personal portfolio site, this time using React, instead of angular(1).